 Washing machine pipes are meant to be turned on when the washer is in use -- and off when it is no longer being used.
 If you have old-fashioned rubber washing machine hoses and do not do this, you're at risk of a big flood.

 Washer hoses are not designed to take the continuous 60-80psi of pressure that is exerted against them at all times.
 If they burst, as much as 650 gallons of water can burst out!

 There are cases where Basement Systems dealers have seen water rise up to the windows, due to broken washing machine hoses.
-To help prevent this disaster, we provide a long-lasting, durable washer hoses that include a 20-year warranty.

 By stopping the water before it enters your basement space, at every point where it might enter your basement, we can assure that your basement stays dry -- all the time!